PEXANE2/azure-docs.tr-tr/articles/virtual-machines/linux/postgresql-install.md

     INSERT INTO potluck (name, food, confirmed, signup_date) VALUES('Tina', 'Salad', 'Y', '2012-04-18');

 ### <a name="show-tables"></a>Tabloları göster
-Tabloyu göstermek için aşağıdaki komutu kullanın:
+Bir tabloyu göstermek için aşağıdaki komutu kullanın:

     select * from potluck;